isomerpages/nlb-discovereads/pages/Early Literacy Activities .md

 ---
 *(Updated in April 2022)*

 **Here are some activities you can do with your little ones that tie in with the five early literacy practices.
-We have also included book recommendations for you to borrow and read together!**
+We have also included book recommendations for you to read together with your child!**

 ##### April 2022